 The treatment broadly comprises of patient evaluation of symptoms of lower urinary tract including frequency and urgency of urination; burning while urination; blood in urine and incontinence.
 Complete investigations are done to reach a conclusion of management of Benign Prostatic Hypertrophy (BPH) or Prostatic Cancer.
 Patients of BPH are offered Laser Prostatectomy or Conventional Surgery (TURP).
-Patients of Prostate Cancer are subjected to TRUS Biopsy and further staging protocol.
+Patients of Prostate Cancer treatments are subjected to TRUS Biopsy and further staging protocol.

 A comprehensive clinic for patient evaluation of stone causation wherein a metabolic profile of every patient is recommended and necessary steps to prevent stone recurrence are explained to the patient.
 All surgical aspects of the stone treatment are discussed at length with our patients.

 At the Centre we conduct regular CMEs to educate doctors and the community about kidney disorders and effective measures that can help prevent progression of kidney diseases.
 We also impart training to technicians, doctors and patients in Home Dialysis and CAPD Programs.
 In addition, the Centre also provides full technical support to Safdarjung Hospital for Renal Transplantation and follow-up care as part of supporting the community through such initiatives.

 Talk to our transplant coordinator for assistance any time any where